CDS – People's Party: An opposition of 20 years

 After the collapse of the AD, the party looked for a new leader and new direction.
-Freitas do Amaral's successors were Francisco Lucas Pires (1983-1986) and Adriano Moreira (1986-1988), who, when having been unable to stop the party's negative performance, did not stand for re-election.
+Freitas do Amaral's successors were Francisco Lucas Pires (1983–1986) and Adriano Moreira (1986–1988), who, having been unable to stop the party's negative performance, did not stand for re-election.
 Freitas do Amaral returned as party president, during a period characterised by the electoral success of the PSD, with the leadership of Aníbal Cavaco Silva, to lead a rump of four deputies (later five) in parliament.

-In 1992, a new generation took over the party and in March of that year.
-At the party's 10th Congress, the former president of the Centrist Youth (the then-youth organisation of the CDS), Manuel Monteiro, was elected to the presidency.
+In 1992, a new generation took over the party.
+At the party's 10th Congress in March of that year, the former president of the Centrist Youth (the then-youth organisation of the CDS), Manuel Monteiro, was elected to the presidency.
 A year later, at an extraordinary congress, the title People's Party ("Partido Popular") was added to the party's official name in an effort to emulate the Spanish party of the same name.
 Freitas do Amaral left the party in the same year.

 In 1993, the CDS-PP was expelled from the European People's Party (EPP), both for rejecting the Maastricht Treaty and therefore being not pro-integrationist enough and for not paying due membership fees.

 The CDS-PP underwent an electoral recovery in the general election of 1995, electing 15 deputies.
 However, following poor electoral results in local elections in 1997, Manuel Monteiro resigned and was replaced at the party's Braga congress by Paulo Portas who defeated Maria José Nogueira Pinto.
 Portas proposed a return to the party's Christian democratic roots and set himself the challenge of keeping all 15 seats in parliament in the general election of 1999.
 This was accomplished.